-Stratification of the project area into relatively homogeneous units can either increase the measuring precision without increasing the cost unduly, or reduce the cost without reducing measuring precision because of the lower variance within each homogeneous unit. -Project participants should present in the AR-CDM-PDD an ex-ante stratification of the project area using the methods outlined in Section II.2 and build a geo-referenced spatial data base preferably in a GIS platform for each parameter used for stratification of the project area under the baseline and the project scenario.-This geo-referenced spatial data base should be completed at the earliest stages of the implementation of the AR CDM project activity.
-The DOE shall verify the achievement of this stratification and geo-referenced spatial data base at the first verification.
-The consistency of the actual boundary of the strata and stands as monitored in the field with the description in the AR-CDM-PDD shall be periodically monitored as the boundaries may change due to the following:
+Stratification of the project area into relatively homogeneous units can either increase the measuring precision without increasing the cost unduly, or reduce the cost without reducing measuring precision because of the lower variance within each homogeneous unit. -Project participants should present in the AR-CDM-PDD an ex-ante stratification of the project area using the methods outlined in Section II.2 and build a geo-referenced spatial data base preferably in a GIS platform for each parameter used for stratification of the project area under the baseline and the project scenario.
+This geo-referenced spatial data base shall be updated on a regular basis due to the following reasons: